dedis/popstellar/docs/messageData.md

 {
     "$schema": "http://json-schema.org/draft-07/schema#",
     "$id": "https://raw.githubusercontent.com/dedis/popstellar/master/protocol/query/method/message/data/dataFederationExpect.json",
-    "description": "Sent by an organizer client to its server, signals that a connection from another LAO is expected", "type": "object",
+    "description": "Sent by an organizer client to its server, signals that a connection from a remote LAO is expected", "type": "object",
     "properties": {
         "object": {